 Barbara Matheron showed sheep and horses at the Merced County Fair when she was just a young girl in 4-H and that’s where her lifelong love of fairs began.
 Matheron of Hilmar, grew up at the fair, then watched with pride as her sons, Ryan and Aaron, went through 4-H and FFA showing their animals at the fair.
 She served on the Merced County Fair 35th District Agricultural Association’s Board from 1993 to 2001 and was reappointed to the board in 2005, serving until 2013.
 Matheron was inspired to apply for a seat on the Merced Fair board because her father, A.V.

 Maria Azevedo and Gina Leonardo head up the CWA booth at the Teacher Appreciation event on May 9th.

-The 2nd Annual Teacher Appreciation Wine and Cheese event was held on Friday, May 10th at the Merced Fruit Barn.
-This event was created to link Merced County teachers, local ag related businesses, and organizations together by providing teachers with multiple contacts and resources to incorporate in their curriculum, which is compliant with state standards.
-It also allowed MCFB to better assess how we can help teachers and students learn about the importance of agriculture in Merced County.
+The Teacher Appreciation Wine and Cheese event held on Friday, May 9th at the Merced Fruit Barn turned out to be a great success!
+The night was created to link Merced County teachers, local ag related businesses, and organizations together by providing teachers with multiple contacts and resources to incorporate in their curriculum.